mbfoss/dock.nvim/README.md

-**Option leakage.** `vim.wo[win].opt = val` also writes Neovim's hidden global default, even for options with no real global scope. dock sets every window option with an explicit `scope = "local"`, so opening the dock never changes how your other windows behave — it matters most for `'winbar'`, where the leak would paint the dock's tab bar onto unrelated windows.
+**Option leakage.** `vim.wo[win].opt = val` also writes Neovim's hidden global default, even for options with no real global scope. dock sets every window option with an explicit `scope = "local"`, so opening the dock never changes how your other windows behave.
+It matters most for `'winbar'`, where the leak would paint the dock's tab bar onto unrelated windows.

 ## License <!-- tag: license -->